LET US CATER TO

 • Did you hear the other driver say anything after the accident occurred? – Sometimes, the other driver might say something aloud that helps prove they weren’t paying attention to the road, committed a moving violation, etc.

-• How far apart were the vehicles when you saw them collide? – Approximate distances and general details like these help produce a clearer picture of what happened.
+• How far apart were the vehicles when you saw them collide? – Approximate distances and general details help produce a clearer picture of what happened.

 • Did you have a clear, unobstructed view of the accident when it occurred?